AugustRush/ARCoreData/README.md

 +(NSArray *)AR_newOrUpdateWithJSONs:(NSArray *)JSONs;

 ```
-you have seen [ARManageObjectMappingProtocol](https://github.com/AugustRush/ARCoreData/blob/master/ARCoreData/Core/ARManageObjectMappingProtocol.h) , yes ,this protocol have two methods,like famous mapping library <a href="https://github.com/Mantle/Mantle">Mantle</a>, but it must be faster than Mantle. you just to impliment these two methods , and just use two methods the above, it will automaticly transfrom a JSON(s) or KVC object(s) to NSManageObject(s) instance.
+you have seen [ARManageObjectMappingProtocol](https://github.com/AugustRush/ARCoreData/blob/master/ARCoreData/Core/ARManageObjectMappingProtocol.h), yes, this protocol has two methods, like famous mapping library <a href="https://github.com/Mantle/Mantle">Mantle</a>, but it must be faster than Mantle.
+You just need to implement and use these two methods, it will automatically transfrom a JSON(s) or KVC object(s) to NSManageObject(s) instance.
 Overall, it's very easy and safe.

-#### Note: you can create an custom mapping for you coreData model's attribute or relationships like Mantle. the detail in my demo.
+#### Note: you can create a custom mapping for you CoreData model's attribute or relationships like Mantle.
+Check more details in the demo.

-## Fetch objects
+## Fetching objects

 ```
 +(id)AR_anyone;